 Book Review by Tessa Jordan

 They say the best things come in small parcels and that is certainly appropriate with this gem of a book.
 Mo Morrish has been able to set out a clear view of homoeopathy and its place in the field of medicine.
-He examines the philosophy and rational behind a conventional medical approach, explains the differences between the two approaches and how they each affect our health and healing.
+He examines the philosophy and rationale behind a conventional medical approach and explains the differences between the two approaches and how they each affect our health and healing.

 He urges us to work together in an integrated way so that we can best support the healing process.

-This book is helpful for Homoeopaths, to clarify their thought processes - and for people considering homoeopathic treatment, so that they can understand some of the philosophy behind our approach.
+This book is helpful for homoeopaths, to clarify their thought processes, and for people considering homoeopathic treatment, so they can understand some of the philosophy behind our approach.
 It is also helpful for anyone concerned about their health who is interested in recognising the ethical issues in modern medicine and identifying scare mongering tactics - often originating from pharmaceutical companies.